Still have questions? Contact Us

 Click on the Care page and scroll to the Food & Feeding Schedule.

 Is my deposit refundable?

-It is non refundable for your cancellation, but refundable if we are not able to fufill the breeding services you have reserved.
+It is nonrefundable for your cancellation, but refundable if we are not able to fulfill the breeding services you have reserved.

 Why do you feed your Labs meat?